Yes, the Tootal scarf is a classic. But if you want something different and perhaps cheaper, check out my six 1960s-style mod scarves.

 All paisley designs (including some Liberty patterns) and with a tubular cut, finished with short self-fray fringing.
 Some lovely packaging, too, as you can see on its website.

-Prices start at £25, and if you want to help a small designer/maker, this should be a label for you.
+Prices start at £25, and if you want to help a small designer/maker, this is a label to check out.

 Find out more at the Calle Modiste Etsy website